galaxyproject/planemo/docs/test_format.rst

 (there may be bugs but we are trying to stablize this functionality).

 .. literalinclude:: run_galaxy_workflow_tests.sh
-   :language: bash
+   :language: sh

 A Travis_ configuration file (.travis.yml) that would test workflows using a Docker Galaxy image might look like:

 .. literalinclude:: example_travis_gxwf_docker.yml
-   :language: bash
+   :language: yaml

 To skip Docker and instead test with a native Galaxy instance and postgres database one might use the
 configuration:

 .. literalinclude:: example_travis_gxwf_native.yml
-   :language: bash
+   :language: yaml

 .. _Travis: https://travis-ci.org/
 .. _test command: http://planemo.readthedocs.org/en/latest/commands.html#test-command